 Pitched as “The Devil Wears Prada with superheroes,” the first book chronicles the adventures of Evie Tanaka, a put-upon personal assistant who is forced to pose as her diva superhero boss and must embrace her own hidden talents in order to protect our world from a demonic invasion.

-Buy Heroine Complex from your retailer of choice:
+You can pre-order Heroine Worship from your retailer of choice:

 And don’t forget to add the book on GoodReads!

 Sarah also wrote the geek girl romantic comedy novella One Con Glory, which has been dubbed “Pride and Prejudice at Comic-Con.”
 One Con Glory earned praise from io9 and USA Today and is in development as a feature film.
 Learn more about One Con Glory here!

-Recently, she wrote The Ruby Equation (with artist Sally Jane Thompson) for the Eisner-nominated romance comics anthology Fresh Romance and is currently writing a series of Barbie comics (with artist Alitha Martinez).
+Recently, she wrote The Ruby Equation (with artist Sally Jane Thompson) for the Eisner-nominated romance comics anthology Fresh Romance and is currently writing a comic book continuation of the movie Clueless (with co-writer Amber Benson and artist Siobhan Keenan) for Boom!
+Studios and a series of Barbie comics (with artists Alitha Martinez and Yishan Li) for Papercutz.

 Additionally, she has written personal essays on Sailor Moon cosplay, Asian American representation, and geek girl culture for The Toast, Uncanny Magazine, The Mary Sue, Apex Magazine, AngryAsianMan.com, Syfy Fangrrls, and the Hugo-nominated anthology Chicks Dig Comics.
 A longtime entertainment journalist, her articles on everything from Oscar season to Vulcan mating rituals have appeared in Back Stage, Geek Monthly, IGN.com, The Hollywood Reporter, StarTrek.com, Creative Screenwriting, and The Oakland Tribune.

-Sarah has been featured as a guest speaker at such events as the Vancouver Asian Film Festival and ComiqueCon and appeared on popular panels like San Diego Comic-Con’s “Geek Girls Exist,” “Super Asian America,” and “Sci-fi That Will Change Your Life,” GeekGirlCon’s “Geek Girls in Popular Culture,” New York Comic-Con’s “We Need Diverse Books: #WhitewashedOut in Books & Media,” and WonderCon’s “Not Your Sidekick: Heroes of Color” and “Building the Modern (Super)Heroine.”
+Sarah has been featured as a guest speaker at such events as the Vancouver Asian Film Festival, Santa Monica Public Library’s “Women to Watch Out For,” and ComiqueCon and appeared on popular panels like San Diego Comic-Con’s “Geek Girls Exist,” “Super Asian America,” and “Sci-fi That Will Change Your Life,” GeekGirlCon’s “Geek Girls in Popular Culture,” New York Comic-Con’s “We Need Diverse Books: #WhitewashedOut in Books & Media,” and WonderCon’s “Not Your Sidekick: Heroes of Color” and “Building the Modern (Super)Heroine.”
 In 2011, she was selected as a finalist for the CAPE (Coalition of Asian Pacifics in Entertainment) New Writers Award.